tamirubelaynehhassen/first-Github-project/README.md

 # first-Github-project
-This repository is for practicing the GitHub Flow.
+This repository is for practicing the GitHub Flow with Python and JavaScript.